Man accused of criminal vehicular homicide reports medical condition

 The 50-year-old has made his first appearance in court and was formally charged with criminal vehicular homicide.
 The teenager’s family members have seemingly rejected the man’s remorse and apologies, insisting that they receive justice.
 The teenager’s aunt has said that the driver needs to be punished for driving with a medical condition; a condition which seemingly can’t be helped.

-The driver had previously gone to the doctor for his numbness, but his doctor was not able to find anything the matter.
+The driver had previously gone to the doctor for his numbness, but his doctor was not able to find anything wrong.

 Source: Start Tribune, “SUV driver is charged in St. Paul student’s death,” Anthony Lonetree, July 10, 2012